GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Secrets with even-valued Key Sequence Numbers have a Key Phase of 0 in the 1-RTT packet, and secrets with odd-valued Key Seqence Numbers have a Key Phase of 1 in the 1-RTT packet.
 Secrets with a Key Phase indicating an unknown key SHOULD be discarded without attempting to decrypt them.
+(An unknown key might happen after loss of the latest MC_KEY frame, so that packets on a channel have an updated Key Phase starting at a particular packet number, but the client does not yet know about the key change.)

 It is RECOMMENDED that servers send regular secret updates.